 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 When they received this message, they had no idea that he had already died at Camp O’Donnell.
-They also received a third letter from the War Department during 1943.
+His parents would hear nothing more from the War Department for almost three years.
+According to the Zanesville Time Recorder on May 29, 1945, his parents were informed that he was considered dead by the War Department.

 “Dear Mrs. M. McVay: